-In the context of the job training example, all these assumptions imply that individuals with higher attachment to the labor force or less prone to be unemployed in some period/treatment scenario have better wages on average than peers with lower attachment in similar situations (time period, treatment counterfactual, etc.).
-As the always observed group will be employed irrespective of training, assuming their potential wages are higher than the other groups is reasonable.
+In the context of the job training example, all these assumptions imply that individuals with higher attachment to the labor force or those less prone to be unemployed in some period/treatment scenario have better wages on average than peers with lower attachment in similar situations (time period, treatment counterfactual, etc.).
+As the always-observed group will be employed irrespective of training, assuming their potential wages to be higher than those of the other groups is reasonable.
 The justifiability of these assumptions depends on the empirical context, and researchers need to consider them carefully.

-To identify bounds for $\tau_{ONO}$, $\tau_{NOO}$, and $\tau_{NNO}$, we introduce a stronger version of the conditional parallel trends for selection (Assumption \ref{Partialselection}).
-It imposes independence on the joint counterfactual selection distribution rather than only relating to the marginal distributions. \begin{assumptionp}{\ref{Partialselection} $(Joint)$} Independence between the joint counterfactual selection sates and treatment assignment:
+To identify bounds for $\tau_{ONO}$, $\tau_{NOO}$, and $\tau_{NNO}$, we introduce a stronger version of IS (Assumption \ref{Partialselection}).
+It imposes independence on the joint counterfactual selection distribution rather than only relating to the marginal distributions. \begin{assumptionp}{\ref{Partialselection}$(Joint)$}[Joint independence between selection and treatment assignment] \